vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/075/01_vyu1ShA_Avo.md

 title = "01"

 +++
 Although the Saṃhitā form āvo in pāda a (Pp. āvaḥ) is assigned to √vṛ ‘cover’ by Gr, it clearly belongs to √vas ‘shine, dawn’.
 See, e.g., AiG I.335.
-It is rightly glossed by Sāy. with vyaucchat.
+It is rightly glossed by Sāyaṇa. with vyaucchat.
 Both roots occur regularly with the preverb ví as here (‘dawn widely’ / ‘uncover’) and both are regularly found in dawn contexts.

 Here ví … āvas explicitly contrasts with ápa … āvar (√vṛ) ‘uncovered’ in c.